| |

 easily should you need to replace a window pane, will save

-an enormous amount of time right up front, and will
+a considerable amount of time right up front, and will have

-30 degree angle.
-Be sure to prime the window wood prior
+pushing manner.
+Be sure to prime the mullions

 10. Second coat - The Acrylic Primer